 Membership application forms and the meeting attendance lists are held by the Membership Secretary.
 The membership list is maintained by the Membership Secretary; copies of the list are held by the Chairman and the Secretary in the event of the Membership Secretary not being available or a specific need for them to communicate with members.

-Members who have not paid their annual subscription for the next year by the end of the March following the beginning of the Club year in September will be removed from the membership list and Club mailing lists, and their membership application form destroyed.
+Members who have not paid their annual subscription for the next year by the end of the March following the beginning of the Club year in September will, at the Committee’s discretion, be removed from the membership list and Club mailing lists, and their membership application form destroyed.
 Meeting attendance lists are retained until the end of the Club year in question.

 The personal data provided by purchasers (name and contact details) are used solely to fulfil the Club’s contract with them to supply the item(s) ordered.
 Records of these orders are held by the Publications Manager.